Seeking value throughout worldwide developed and emerging markets

 Portfolio managers Joe Gubler and Steve Nguyen discuss fundamental and quantitative research at Causeway.

 Mr. Cho is a fundamental portfolio manager at Causeway.
-He joined the firm in September 2013 and has been a portfolio member since January 2021.
+He joined the firm in September 2013 and has been a portfolio manager since January 2021.
 His current responsibilities include coverage of companies in the technology and communication services sectors.

 From 2011 to 2013, Mr. Cho was a vice president at BofA-ML Equity Research, covering the IT hardware and supply chain sector.
 From 2007 to 2011, he worked as an associate at Goldman Sachs Equity Research covering the same sector.
 From 2006 to 2007, he worked as an analyst at Morgan Stanley Equity Research covering the internet and interactive software sector.
 Prior to that, he worked as an analyst at PA Consulting Group in the financial services practice.